-Removing a selected file
+(i) Removing a selected file

-If you accidentally selected an incorrect file, simply click the cross button to the right of the file name and repeat the selection steps above.
+If you accidentally selected an incorrect file, simply click the $\mathbf{x}$ button to the right of the file name and repeat the selection steps above.

-5. Optionally, for only the delimited or fixed-width formats, users will see a step to configure the number of header or footer records for the file.
-Click Next with or without setting the header or footer as needed.
+Optionally, for only the delimited or fixed-width formats, users will see a step to configure the number of header or footer records for the file.
+Click Next with or without setting the header or footer, as needed.

-- 6. View the summary on the last step to review the changes. - 7.
+- 7. View the summary on the last step to confirm the changes. - 8.
 Click Save at any point after importing the format.

-6.8.7 To import a Mainframe format
+6.8.5.2 Import Mainframe formats

-For Mainframe data sets, you can specify the format via the Add Mainframe Format wizard in the Mainframe tab, which will import the copybook directly into Delphix.
+For Mainframe data sets, you can import the file format via the + Mainframe Format button, located in the Mainframe tab.
+This will import the copybook directly into the Continuous Compliance Engine.